syncfusion-content/windowsforms-docs/WindowsForms/EditableList/Style.md

 ![](Style_images/Style_img3.png)

-The Office2016 Style has following Colorschemes
+The Office2016 Style has following Color Schemes

 * Colorful
 * White
 * DarkGray
 * Black

-The following code example allows you to set the Colorschemes for the Office 2016 Theme.
+The following code example allows you to set the Color Schemes for the Office 2016 Theme.

 {% highlight c# %}